mlafeldt/rbenv-man/README.md

 License
 -------

-rbenv-man is licensed under the terms of the MIT License.
-See [LICENSE] file.
+rbenv-man does not reach the [threshold of originality], so no license is needed.

 Contact